HestC/dbt-project-clean/README.md

 HEAD
-# dbt-project-clean
+## dbt-project-clean
-This repo houses the clean version of the dbt-project for 690A
+This repo houses the clean version of the dbt-project for DACSS 690A downloaded from TJ Horan
 =======
-# DBT E-commerce Project
+## DBT E-commerce Project

 This DBT project is designed to model and transform e-commerce sales data into useful business insights.
 The project includes raw data ingestion, staging models, and marts for reporting purposes.
 The transformed data is then used for visualization and analysis.